Lzww0608/Low-Level-Design/Design-Pattern/Behavioral Patterns/README.md

 # Mediator
 Mediator is a behavioral design pattern that lets you reduce chaotic dependencies between objects.
 The pattern restricts direct communications between the objects and forces them to collaborate only via a mediator object.

+# Memento
+Memento is a behavioral design pattern that lets you save and restore the previous state of an object without revealing the details of its implementation.